Bg

 The recommendations listed below represent the average amount of sleep typically needed at this age.
 However, please note there is a range of normal as some children have lower or higher sleep needs.
 Your child’s schedule may vary, and that is normal.

-At 12 months old, we’ll aim for at least (11 - 12 hours at night and 2 - 3 hours of daytime sleep over 2 naps).
+At 12 months old, we’ll aim for at least 13.25 hours of total sleep per 24-hour period [] (11 - 12 hours at night and 2 - 3 hours of daytime sleep over 2 naps).
 Most babies need 3.25 - 4 hours of awake time between sleep periods at this age.

-It's important to bear in mind that baby sleep needs can differ, and what is considered normal and healthy has a wide range.
+It's important to remember that every baby is different and there’s a range of normal when it comes to sleep.
 Don't worry about hitting a certain number of hours.
-The recommended sleep hours are simply a rough guide, and it's equally important to pay attention to your child's mood and energy levels to ensure they are getting sufficient sleep.
+The recommended sleep hours are simply a rough guide.
+It’s equally important to pay attention to your child's mood and energy levels to ensure they are getting sufficient sleep.

 Here's a quick overview of what you may expect when it comes to 12 month olds and sleep.
 Note that these figures are averages and should be used as guidelines.